ISP trooper seriously injured after being struck by suspected drunk driver - NewsBreak

 SPEEDWAY, Ind. – An Indiana state trooper ended up in the hospital with serious injuries and an IMPD officer was also hurt after police say a drunk driver hit them overnight.

 According to Indiana State Police, Trooper Keith Martin had stopped around 3:30 a.m.
-Monday in the 2700 block of High School Road to help Speedway and IMPD officers who’d responded to a semi truck fire.DOCS: Mom of 4 and ER doc killed by same driver 3 weeks apart
+Monday in the 2700 block of High School Road to help Speedway and IMPD officers who’d responded to a semi truck fire.What we know about the driver accused of killing ER doctor, mother in separate crashes weeks apart

 Martin was standing next to his squad car, which had its emergency lights on, when a silver Toyota Corolla hit him.